 We expect the terms of acquisitions involving the issuance of the shares of common stock covered by this prospectus to be determined by direct negotiations between our representatives and the owners or controlling persons of the businesses, assets or securities to be acquired.
 Factors taken into account in acquisitions may include, among other factors, the quality and reputation of the business to be acquired and its management, the strategic market position of the business to be acquired, its proprietary assets, earning power, cash flow and growth potential, and the market value of its common stock when pertinent.
 We expect that the shares of our common stock issued in any such acquisition will be offered at prices based upon or reasonably related to the current market value of our common stock.
-The value will be determined either when the terms of the acquisition are that shares or during some other negotiated period.
+The value will be determined either when the terms of the acquisition are tentatively or finally agreed to, when the acquisition is completed, when we issue the shares or during some other negotiated period.
 We will pay all expenses of any offerings under this prospectus.
 We do not expect to pay underwriting discounts or commissions, although we may pay finders' fees from time to time in connection with certain acquisitions.
 Any person receiving finders' fees may be deemed to be an "underwriter" within the meaning of Section 2(a)(11) of the Securities Act, and any profit on the resale of securities purchased by them may be considered underwriting commissions or discounts under the Securities Act.